You need the best bodyboarding fins when you're in the water because the difference is like night and day.

 1 – You'll Get Much More Acceleration

-When you're stuck with bare feet instead of boogie board fins you can't expect to go fast.
+When you're stuck with bare feet instead of boogie board fins you can't expect to go very fast.
 You're limited by the speed of the waves.

-Can you imagine having the power to propel through the water like a bullet as you accelerate towards a big jump?
+Can you imagine having the power to propel through water like a bullet as you accelerate towards a big jump?
 When you have swim fins on your feet it means you'll be in control of how fast you go.

 2 – They'll Help You Stay In Control

 What is going to happen once you're thundering down a pipe while lying on top of a little bodyboard?
 Although it's a complete adrenaline rush you can't help but feel a bit scared.